The highest point in Africa, Kilimanjaro, is a fascinating destination and perhaps one of the best-known mountains in the world.

 A representative from Adventurati Outdoor will be present at Kilimanjaro International Airport to greet you on arrival and shuttle you to the hotel.

 We will stay in 3* star accommodation within the city and tents during the trek during the trip.
-Our campsite will be fitted with a large mess tent and sleeping tents for two people in each.
+Our campsite will be fitted with a large mesh tent and sleeping tents for two people in each.
 Single travellers are paired in twin or multi-share accommodation with someone of the same sex for the duration of the trip.

 This includes all meals while trekking on the mountain and dinner on the first and final day upon arrival.
 All meals you have during your trip will be prepared from fresh local produce wherever possible.
 Breakfasts and dinners will be served at the camps, while lunches will tend to be packed to have en route while trekking.
 All evening meals will be hot.
 Vegetarian meals and other dietary requirements need to be specified before arrival.